Polychalca punctatissima

-Polychalca punctatissima is a species of tortoise beetles belonging to the family Chrysomelidae.
+Polychalca punctatissima is a species of tortoise beetles belonging to the family Chrysomelidae, that is noteworthy for its use in Victorian jewelry.

 Description

 Polychalca punctatissima can reach a length of about 13–17 mm.
 These beetles feed on Black Sage (Cordia cylindrostachya, Boraginaceae).

 Distribution

 This species can be found in Brazil and Argentina.

+Use in jewelry

+The new wave of Victorian Egyptomania following the opening of the Suez Canal in 1869 increased the demand for Egyptian jewelry, especially scarabs.
+This, combined with an increased interest in the natural world, lead to the import of Polychalca punctatissima carapaces from South America for use in jewelry as "scarabs".